arjansingh00/BezierCurveTool2.0/README.md

 #### 3) Copy Files to the Appropriate Locations:

-Copy glut.h to your Visual Studio include directory:
+Copy glut.h to your Microsoft Visual Studio include directory and create the GL folder if it doesn't exist:

 > *C:\Program Files\Microsoft Visual Studio\2022\Community\VC\Tools\MSVC\14.40.33807\include\GL*

-Create the GL folder inside the include directory if it doesn’t exist.

 Copy glut32.lib to the library directory: